Toggle menu

 Keep Safe

-The Effective Support portal provides information and links to Early Help (Additional and Intensive) and Specialist services in Essex.
-It explains how services are provided and how support is made available at each level of need for children and young people and their families.
+The Effective Support portal provides information and links to early help and specialist services in Essex.
+It provides guidance for those who work or volunteer with children, young people and their families.

 Victim Support